yuanz03/tp/docs/DeveloperGuide.md

     1. Test case: `listinjured`<br>
        Expected: The injured player(s) added to the PlayBook are displayed in the Players View panel.

+### Listing captains

+1. Listing captains while no captains exist

+    1. Prerequisites: No captains exist in PlayBook.

+    1. Test case: `listcaptain`<br>
+       Expected: No captains are listed.
+Error details shown in the status message indicating there are currently no captains in the PlayBook.

+2. Listing captains while captains exist in Playbook

+    1. Prerequisites: At least one captain exists in PlayBook.

+    1. Test case: `listcaptain`<br>
+       Expected: The captain(s) added to the PlayBook are displayed in the Players View panel.

 ### Finding players

 1. Finding players with partial name matches